After Madoff, EU unveils tougher rules for funds

-STRASBOURG, France (Reuters) - The European Commission called on Tuesday for stronger consumer protection, proposing tightening controls and more transparency on investment and savings funds.
+STRASBOURG, France, July 3 (Reuters) - The European Commission called on Tuesday for stronger consumer protection, proposing tightening controls and more transparency on investment and savings funds.

 The proposed changes are motivated in part by the case of U.S. swindler Bernard Madoff, who is serving a prison sentence for his multibillion-dollar Ponzi scheme, which hit investors in both the United States and Europe.